 About Julia Flit

 Julia Flit is a Kazakhstani artist and photographer based in London.
-She began her career in 2012, working internationally with leading jewellery designers and creating campaigns featured in Conde Nast publications.
+She began her career in 2012, working internationally with leading jewellery designers and producing campaigns published across Condé Nast titles.

-Julia is accredited by The Association of Photographers, won multiple awards, and her fine art work has been featured on the covers of ArtMuse (2025) and Lens Magazine (2024).
-She continues to develop her practice across different media, guided by themes of vulnerability, presence, and quiet resistance.
+Julia is accredited by The Association of Photographers and has received multiple awards.
+Her fine art has appeared on the covers of ArtMuse (2025) and Lens Magazine (2024).
+Julia was shortlisted for ArtEvol 2025: Voices from Undefined at the Saatchi Gallery.
+In 2025- 2026 her digital work was participating in Wrong Biennale.
+She continues to evolve her interdisciplinary practice, guided by themes of vulnerability, presence, and quiet resistance.

 Artist Statement